swanframe/financial-insight-generator/README.md

   * Calls the provider via `fig.llm_client.generate_text`.

 * `hybrid`
-  Similar to `llm`, but the existing template-based report is passed into the prompt as a “draft” that the model can refine and expand—while still being constrained by the data.
+  Similar to `llm`, but the template-based report is passed into the prompt as a “draft” that the model can refine and expand, while still being constrained by the data.

 If the LLM is disabled or misconfigured (missing key, unknown provider, etc.):

 * The code **never crashes the pipeline**.
 * A short note is added at the top:

-  * EN:
-    `"[Note] The LLM-based report could not be generated...
+  * EN: `"[Note] The LLM-based report could not be generated...
 Falling back to the template-based report."`
-  * ID:
-    `"[Catatan] Laporan LLM tidak dapat dibuat...
+  * ID: `"[Catatan] Laporan LLM tidak dapat dibuat...
 Sistem kembali ke laporan berbasis template."`
 * The underlying template-based report is still printed.

 ### Interactive assistant (chat)